Don't Miss Out!

 Climate

-Nicknamed the "Islands of Eternal Spring," the Canaries enjoy year-round sunshine and minimal rain.
-Temperatures range from 65°F (18°C) in winter with some extra wind, to 85°F (29°C) in summer, making them a popular winter escape.
+Nicknamed the “Islands of Eternal Spring”, the Canaries enjoy year-round sunshine.
+Temperatures hover between 65°F (18°C) in winter and 85°F (29°C) in summer, with very little rain.

 Verdict:

-For dependable beach weather year-round, the Canaries win.
-For refreshing breezes and moody skies, the Azores offer a unique alternative.
+For reliable beach weather year-round, the Canaries win.
+For refreshing breezes and moody skies, the Azores deliver.

 Activities & Adventure